 Can I get volunteer credit for my school by volunteering at the Kansas Humane Society?

 If your school has a program, we can sign off on the appropriate documentation provided by the volunteer after the community service has been completed.
-Please note that you are still required to commit to volunteering for 6 hours a month for 6 months and that all minors must be accompanied by an adult at all times.
+Please note that you are still required to commit to volunteering for 2 visits per month for a 3, 6, 12 month term and that all minors must be accompanied by an adult at all times.
 For other minor opportunities, please check out our youth education page.

 I just filled out the volunteer application.
 How long before I can start volunteering?

-Depending on training class schedules, you can expect to be hands on with the animals within 2-3 weeks.
+You can expect to be hands on with the animals within 2 weeks after filling out the application.